 - Paco walks into his son’s grade school with a hunting knife in his briefcase.

-Luckily, there are several legal defenses that a person can raise if accused of a crime under Penal Code 626.10.
-These include showing that an accused party:
+Luckily, there are several legal defenses you can raise if accused of a crime under Penal Code 626.10.
+These include showing that you:

 - did not have a prohibited weapon;